Coronavirus News: 33 confirmed COVID-19 cases in New York, officials say

 De Blasio said that the individuals in NYC are a woman in her 80s and man in his 40s.
 They are both hospitalized in critical condition.

 Both have substantial pre-existing conditions, officials said.
 The man has respiratory issues related to smoking and vaping and the woman is an "advanced age."
-One is being treated in Brooklyn and one is being treated in Manhattan.
+One is being treated in Brooklyn and the other is being treated in Manhattan.

 The new positive test results for COVID-19 came a day after health officials in the state announced a cluster of cases connected with the lawyer hospitalized with the disease.